 If everything is to acceptable standards your license should be issued quickly.
 There are cases when the fingerprints returning will hold up the review time.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.

 Applications can be processed within 24 to 48 hours; however, if your application has been deferred to the state for further review, the processing time could be delayed.
-When your license is issued you will receive an email from the license department with verification.
+When your license is issued you will receive an email from the licensing department with verification.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.